 Personally, I have too many passwords to keep track of, and I could never remember them all.
 Plus, it is extremely unsafe to use the same password for multiple items.

 Relying on Safari to save your passwords for you is a good alternative.
-This way, they are all located in one central place, and are protected by FaceID, TouchID, and the Mac’s passcode.
+This way, they are all located in one central place and are protected by FaceID, TouchID, and the Mac’s passcode.
 Passwords that are saved are also able to be safer because they can be longer, more complicated, and not related to personal information or patterns.

-However, you should only save passwords for your less sensitive accounts, and remember to change them every now and then to prevent a worst-case scenario, like a hacked account or data breach.
+However, you should only save passwords for your less sensitive accounts, and remember to change them now and then to prevent a worst-case scenario, like a hacked account or data breach.
 With that in mind, let’s look at the easiest way to view saved passwords on Safari.

-Option 1: View Passwords in System Settings
+Method 1: View Passwords in System Settings

 When you need to view the passwords that are saved, Apple makes them easily accessible (but don’t worry, it’s only easy for you!).
 The first option is to view passwords that you have saved in the System Settings of your Mac, iPhone, or iPad.